sepsis-omics/tutorials/docs/dna/qualitycontrol/trimmomatic.md

 ## Introduction

 After checking your input sequence reads for quality (e.g. using FastQC) it might be necessary to trim the reads.
 Here we will use the Trimmomatic tool.
+For more inforamtion, see the Trimmomatic [webpage](http://www.usadellab.org/cms/index.php?page=trimmomatic) and the [manual.](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf)

 ## Learning Objectives